 The reason: most people plan their moves on weekends.
 By going against the grain, you’ll have a smoother move.

-The actual time of the year and other seasonal changes will ultimately dictate which week of the month you should pick for your move.
+The actual time of the year and other seasonal changes will ultimately dictate which week of the month you should pick for your moving day.
 For example, don’t plan your move during a major holiday, a school event (like semester break or graduation), or any other time of the year when people typically don’t work.

 The reason: people often use days that they’re not working to move into new homes.
-You don’t want your move to be at the same time as theirs.
+You don’t want your moving day to be at the same time as theirs.
 Doing so would compromise the number of moving resources available to you and likely increase the price you will ultimately pay for your move.

-If you can move during the winter, when few people are moving, you will save the most money and have the most resources available to you.
+The reason: you will save the most money and have the most resources available to you.
 However, to move when it’s cold outside may not be the most pleasant experience for you, personally.

 photo credit: Meathead Movers